 A family venture

 We love nature, wildlife, and art.
 We believe there are many people who share the same love and that made us start our business.

 About the artist

 Born in Plovdiv, Bulgaria, Daniel Guentchev is an assistant professor of philosophy at Bemidji State University, Bemidji, Minnesota.
-Beginning his formal education in drawing at the age of thirteen, Daniel earned a Bachelor of Fine Art from Green Mountain College in Poultney, Vermont.
-In addition he earned a Bachelor of Art in Philosophy.
+Beginning his formal education in drawing at the age of thirteen, Daniel earned a Bachelor of Fine Art from Green Mountain College in Vermont.
+In addition, he earned a Bachelor of Art in Philosophy.

-After deciding to pursue his studies in Philosophy, he specialized in Philosophy of Art and earned his doctorate at Southern Illinois University Carbondale.
+After deciding to pursue his studies in Philosophy, he specialized in Philosophy of Art and earned his doctorate at Southern Illinois University.

-In the meantime he started experimenting with etching and watercolour.
-His research in Philosophy of Art informs his artwork, and the experience of creating artwork in turn informs his work in Philosophy.
 Living in rural Northern Minnesota, Daniel finds himself fascinated with the variety of wildlife that inhabits the area and it has become a prominent subject along with studies of human form.
-Mother Nelly and sister Sonya share Daniel’s love for wildlife and decided it was time to show his work to the world.
-Where best than London where they are based?
+Mother Nellie and sister Sonya share Daniel’s love for wildlife and decided it was time to show his work to the world and make it part of our everyday life.

 About his work in his own words